paritytech/polkadot-sdk/substrate/docs/Upgrade.md

-# Upgrade path for you building on substrate
+# Upgrade path for you building on Substrate

 ## master
  - crate rename has been fixed `sp-application-crypto` (was `sc-application-crypto`);